YuchenZeng/MRC-file-renderer-v1/README.md

 # MRC-File-Renderer

 This program takes a MRC file, parses it, converts the MRC data to a volume and renders the volume slices.
+Please not that you can file in Firefox, Safari without any issue.
+But, you need to turn on a web server if you want to run it on Google Chrome.

 This is written with Three.js and HTML.
 It will be updated to run with AngularJS in the near future.